sonus21/rqueue/docs/configuration/redis-configuration.md

 }
  ```

-### Redis Cluster
+### Redis Cluster Configuration

-For Redis clusters, it's recommended to use the Lettuce client because Jedis does not
+For Redis Clusters, using the **Lettuce** client is recommended.
+Lettuce
-support `EVALSHA` requests, which are often used for efficient script execution in Redis
+supports `EVALSHA` requests, which are essential for the efficient execution
-environments.
+of the Lua scripts Rqueue uses.

 ```java